 Hot smoked salmon lasts for about 1 week in the refrigerator if it was fresh when you brought it home and you smoked it right away.

 You absolutely can freeze hot smoked salmon!
-Just place portions into ziplock freezer bags and freeze.
+Just place portions into ziplock freezer bags, remove as much air as possible, and freeze.
 Defrost slowly in the refrigerator or in a bowl of water (leaving it in the sealed bag).
 Avoid defrosting in the microwave.

 Besides simply eating hot smoked on its own, there are so many ways to use it in your favorite dishes.
 Here are a few ideas for tasty inspiration: